IIIF/api/source/auth/2.0/index.md

 #### 2.1.3.1 User interaction at the Access Service and third party cookies

-While it is possible for the access service to immediately set a cookie in the response and generate client-side script that closes the opened tab, this behavior will likely result in browsers failing to send that cookie on subsequent requests for the token service or content resources if the client is hosted on a different domain from them.
+While it is possible for the access service to immediately set a cookie in the response and generate client-side script that closes the opened tab, this behavior will likely result in browsers failing to send that cookie on subsequent requests for the token service or content resources if the client is hosted on a different domain.
 In this scenario, the user has not interacted with the access service origin in a _first party context_ as defined in the [Storage Access API][org-mozilla-storageaccess], and therefore that origin does not have access to _first party storage_, which means that any cookies for that origin are not included in requests to that origin.

 For this reason, if the subsequent token service and access to content resources require the presence of a cookie, the user interface of the access service _MUST_ involve a [user gesture][org-whatwg-user-gesture] such as a click or a tap.
 Logging in with credentials, or clicking acceptance of a usage agreement, typically meet the definition of a user gesture.

-If the token service and content resources will depend on some other aspect of the request, such as IP address, then the Access Service tab _MAY_ be closed without user interaction.
+If the token service and Content Resources will depend on some other aspect of the request, such as IP address, then the Access Service tab _MAY_ be closed without user interaction.

 #### 2.1.4.
 Kiosk Access Service Pattern
 {: #kiosk-interaction-pattern}